10 Best Antivirus Software in 2024: Windows, Android, iOS, Mac

 A reliable third-party antivirus is a better option.
 The built-in protections of Mac and Windows operating systems cannot match the comprehensive security offered by a premium antivirus solution.
 While the basic free protections provided by these systems are a good start, they don’t offer sufficient defense against advanced threats in 2024.

 If you’re a Windows user, you’ll have Windows Defender on your computer (newer Windows 10 and 11 computers call it Windows Security or Microsoft Defender).
 While it’s a decent free antivirus, it scores consistently lower for malware detection than top standalone brands like Norton and Bitdefender.
-What’s more, it doesn’t get updated as regularly as premium standalone products, and it lacks all the additional security tools that a good paid antivirus can provide, such as a VPN, performance optimization tools, a password manager, and more.
+If you’re interested in advanced security features such as a VPN, performance optimization tools, a password manager, a dark web monitor, and more, you’ll need a premium antivirus.
+In addition to features and better overall protections, you’ll also get improved customer service.
+It’s true that there are some decent free third-party antiviruses, but the highest level of protection will always be a paid product.

 For enhanced protection on Mac, consider using a premium Mac-specific antivirus such as Intego.
 It provides impeccable malware detection, effective Mac cleanup tools, parental controls, and numerous other features.